mushroom-farming-header.jpg

 Yes, of course!
 We already have a lot of demand for vegetarian burger patties.
 Blended patties are also a popular option where half the meat content is replaced with mushrooms.
 Another option is to use mushrooms as a topping in burgers, which makes the patty smaller and uses less amount of meat per burger.

-We also work with local sport centres in the Netherlands where athletes want to maintain a high-protein diet without consuming too much meat.
+We also work with local sports centres in the Netherlands where athletes want to maintain a high-protein diet without consuming too much meat.

 Food waste is also a hot topic in the food industry right now.
 Is there some waste produced while harvesting or processing mushrooms?
 Can this be used in any way?